SmarDex-Ecosystem/universal-router/README.md

 ## Usage

+### Tests

+To run tests you need to to build `test-utils`.
+To do so, we need to run the test utils script : `npm run testutils`.
+You also need an archive rpc in the`.env` file (infura, alchemy, ...).

 ### Snapshots

 The CI checks that there was no unintended regression in gas usage.
 To do so, it relies on the `.gas-snapshot` file